mutaphore/RTSP-Client-Server/README.md

 348, 349, 350, 351, 352, 308, 308, 308, 308, 308, 308, 359
 ```

 See that it replaced frames between frames 352 and 359 with 308.
-My client program
+The client program
-has created a class FrameSynchronizer that will fix this problem.
+has a class `FrameSynchronizer` that will fix this problem.
 Because a video
 should not "go back in time", i.e go from 352 to 308, the appropriate frame numbers
 to show the audience in the above example should be: